 peace be on Israel. — Psalm 128:5–6

 Why did God choose Abraham?
 Abraham was not the first to acknowledge God.
-Noah had a relationship with God, and his descendants Shem and Eber not only knew God, but they had also set up a place where they could study and learn about the one true God.
-So what was so unique about Abraham that God chose to make a covenant with him?
+Noah had a relationship with God, and his descendants Shem and Eber not only knew God, but also set up a place where they could study and learn about the one true God.
+What was so unique about Abraham that God chose to make a covenant with him?

 Humanity is like one body, and the sages compare Jerusalem to the heart.
 Only when there is peace in Jerusalem will there be peace throughout the world.
 And only when there is peace in the world will the truly righteous individual have peace.

 When asking for God’s blessings, let’s do so in the spirit of Abraham, who prayed on behalf of the whole world.
 As we pray for the peace and prosperity of Jerusalem, and therefore the world, only then will our blessings be complete.